by WEX Benefits

 The contribution limits for HSAs in 2022 will increase to $3,650 for single and $7,300 for family.

 2022 high-deductible health plan (HDHP) amounts and expense limits were also announced.

 |Annual deductible not less than:||$1,400||$1,400|

 The above limits means that an HDHP in 2022 is a health plan “with an annual deductible that is not less than $1,400 for self-only coverage or $2,800 for family coverage, and the annual out-of-pocket expenses do not exceed $7,050 for self-only coverage or $14,100 for family coverage,” according to the IRS notice.

-Your employees must be enrolled in an HDHP in order to be eligible to participate in an HSA.
-HDHPs are often referred to as HSA-eligible health plans.
-To learn more about why you should enroll in an HSA, watch our video below:
+Your employees must be enrolled in an HSA-eligible health plan (or HDHP) to be eligible to participate in an HSA.
+To learn more about why someone should enroll in an HSA, watch our video below:

 Would you like to learn more about how HSAs can transform the retirement-planning experience?
 Get your free white paper.

 The information in this blog post is for educational purposes only.
 It is not legal or tax advice.
 For legal or tax advice, you should consult your own counsel.